MustafaHameed/GUIDE/README_OULAD.md

 The data will be stored in `data/oulad/raw/`.

+## License

+The OULAD data is released under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/) as noted on the [dataset portal](https://analyse.kmi.open.ac.uk/open-dataset/).

 ## Key Characteristics

 - **Temporal Coverage**: Multiple course presentations labeled 'B' (February start) and 'J' (October start) from 2013-2014